Guided Multi-Fidelity Bayesian Optimization for Data-driven Controller Tuning with Digital Twins: Numerical Analysis

-Fig.~\ref{fig:Jstar_IS1iter} shows that baseline MFBO with taKG (olive) fails to exploit IS2 and exhibits higher variance than MFBO with caEI (purple) due to poor acquisition.
-Large IS2 errors cause taKG to oversample inaccurate IS2 data, polluting the surrogate without adjusting fidelity influence.
-Since taKG estimates the optimum from the posterior GP, its failure arises from IS2’s relative absolute error (Fig.~\ref{fig:J_IS2_numeric_ABS_error}), which exceeds $20\%$ on average.
-Using caEI improves the baseline MFBO to a level comparable to that of BO using EI, although without a clear reduction in CI.
+Figure \ref{fig:Jstar_IS1iter} shows that baseline MFBO with taKG (olive) fails to exploit IS2 and exhibits higher variance than MFBO with caEI (purple) due to poor acquisition.
+Large IS2 errors cause taKG to oversample inaccurate IS2 data, thereby distorting the surrogate model due to the lack of fidelity-aware weighting.
+Since taKG estimates the optimum from the posterior GP, its failure arises from IS2’s relative absolute error $\frac{\lvert \mathsf{g}_{\text{c}}(k,1) - \mathsf{g}(k,0) \rvert}{\lvert \mathsf{g}_{\text{c}}(k,1) \rvert}$ visualized in Figure \ref{fig:IS1_vs_IS2}, which exceeds $20\%$ on average.
+Using caEI improves the baseline MFBO to a level comparable to that of BO using EI, although without an apparent reduction in CI.
 The modified MFBO (black) further benefits from the customized kernel, which shrinks variance by adjusting the influence of DT data in the surrogate and preventing optimizer pollution from low-accuracy DR data, leading to improved convergence.
 Our GMFBO, which combines caEI, a customized kernel, and IS3 correction, achieves higher data efficiency by requiring fewer IS1 measurements with reduced and faster-decreasing variability across iterations.
 BO and modified MFBO with caEI need $22$ and $11$ IS1 experiments on average (including initialization) to reach a given threshold, whereas GMFBO requires only $6$, i.e., $72\%$ and $45\%$ fewer, respectively.
 In the best run, GMFBO converges in $2$ experiments, compared to $8$ and $6$ for BO and modified MFBO, yielding $75\%$ and $66\%$ improvements.
 Even in the worst case, GMFBO converges within $8$ experiments, while BO may not converge after $22$, and modified MFBO requires $11$, i.e., improvements of at least $64\%$ and $27\%$.
 These results show that GMFBO outperforms BO and both baseline and modified MFBO methods.